Linguistic Structure from a Bottleneck on Sequential Information Processing: Methods

-\paragraph{Deterministic shufffles} The studies on phonology, morphology, and syntax involve nonconcatenative baselines where symbols within a form are shuffled deterministically.
-This deterministic shuffling preserves the entropy rate of the original process.
-The deterministic shuffle is accomplished by applying the $\texttt{numpy.random.permutation}$ function from NumPy\footnote{\url{https://numpy.org/doc/stable/reference/random/generated/numpy.random.permutation.html}} to every form while holding the random seed constant.
+\paragraph{Phonotactics} We assume a uniform distribution over forms found in WOLEX.
+SI~Section~F shows results for four languages using corpus-based word frequency estimates to form the source distribution, with similar results.

-\paragraph{Phonotactics study} The study on phonotactics assumes a uniform distribution over forms found in WOLEX\cite{graff2012communicative}.
-The WOLEX database is not currently publicly available, but a subset can be made available upon request to the authors.
+\paragraph{Morphology} We estimate the source distribution on grammatical features (number, case, possessor, and definiteness) using the feature annotations from UD corpora, summing over all nouns, with add-$\sfrac{1}{2}$ smoothing.
+The dependency treebanks are drawn from UD v2.8\cite{nivre2015universal}: for Arabic, NYUAD Arabic UD Treebank; for Finnish, Turku Dependency Treebank; for Turkish, Turkish Penn Treebank; for Latin, Index Thomisticus Treebank; for Hungarian, Szeged Dependency Treebank.
+Forms are represented with a dummy symbol \texttt{X} standing for the stem, and then orthographic forms for suffixes, for example $\texttt{Xoknak}$ for the Hungarian dative plural.
+For Hungarian, Finnish, and Turkish, we use the forms corresponding to back unrounded vowel harmony.
+For Latin, we use first-declension forms.
+For Arabic, we use regular masculine triptote forms with a broken plural; to do so, we represent the root using three dummy symbols, and the plural using a common `broken' form\citep{thackston1994koranic}, with for example \texttt{XaYZun} for the nominative indefinite singular and \texttt{'aXYāZun} for the nominative indefinite plural.
+Results using an alternate broken plural form \texttt{XiYāZun} are nearly identical.

-\paragraph{Morphology study} We estimate the source distribution on grammatical features (number, case, and possessor, definiteness) using the feature annotations from UD corpora, summing over all nouns, with additive smoothing at $\alpha=\sfrac{1}{2}$.
-The dependency treebanks used are drawn from UD v2.8 \citep{nivre2015universal}: for Finnish, the Turku Dependency Treebank; for Turkish, the Turkish Penn Treebank; for Latin, the Index Thomisticus Treebank; for Hungarian, the Szeged Dependency Treebank.
-Forms are represented with a dummy symbol \texttt{X} standing in for the stem, and then orthographic forms for suffixes, for example $\texttt{Xoknak}$ for the Hungarian dative plural.
-For Hungarian, Finnish, and Turkish, the forms corresponding to back unrounded vowel harmony are used.
-For Latin, the first-declension forms are used.
-For Arabic, we use regular masculine triptote forms with a broken plural; to do so, we represent the root using three dummy symbols, and the plural using a common `broken' form, with for example \texttt{XaYZun} for the nominative indefinite singular and \texttt{'aXYāZun} for the nominative indefinite plural.
-Results using an alternate broken plural form \texttt{XiYāZun} are nearly identical. \paragraph{Adjective--noun pairs} Adjective--noun pairs are extracted from all UD corpora, defined as a head wordform with part-of-speech \texttt{NOUN} modified by an adjacent dependent wordform with relation type \texttt{amod} and part-of-speech \texttt{ADJ}.
-The forms examined in Figure~\ref{fig:corpus_figures}C are formed from the pair of adjective and noun from the corpus, in their original order, in original orthographic form with a whitespace delimiter between them.
-The source distribution is proportional to empirical frequencies of the forms.
+\paragraph{Adjective--noun pairs} From UD corpora we extract adjective--noun pairs, defined as a head wordform with part-of-speech \texttt{NOUN} modified by an adjacent dependent wordform with relation \texttt{amod} and part-of-speech \texttt{ADJ}.
+The forms over which predictive information is computed consist of the pair of adjective and noun from the corpus, in their original order, in original orthographic form with a whitespace between them.
+The source distribution is directly proportional to the frequencies of the forms.